theupdateframework/taps/tap4.md

 When using a trust pinning file, users should be aware of the following
 issues:

-- If the user uses [TAP 5](tap5.md) controls how the root and targets metadata files for a repository are updated, then the user should follow key revocation and replacement on the repository in order to avoid accidental denial-of-service attacks.
 - If multiple repositories sign the same targets, then the repositories should coordinate to sign the same targets metadata in order to also avoid accidental denial-of-service attacks.
-- *TODO: Poll for other concerns from stakeholders.*

-Note that removing the root metadata file from the snapshot metadata does not remove existing security guarantees.
-This is because: (1) mix-and-match attacks are executed by specifying an inconsistent set of targets metadata files, which does not include the root metadata file, and (2) the client always attempts to update the root metadata file.

 # Backwards Compatibility

 This specification is not backwards-compatible because it requires:

-1. Clients to support the additional, optional fields in the [root metadata file](tap5.md).
+1. Clients to support additional, optional fields in the [root metadata file](tap5.md).
 2. A repository to use a [specific filesystem layout](#metadata-and-targets-layout-on-repositories).
 3. A client to use a [trust pinning file](#trust-pinning-file).
 4. A client to use a [specific filesystem layout](#metadata-and-targets-layout-on-clients).